microsoft/AMLSDKRModelsOperationalization/README.md

      * restart the VM (using 'Restart' button on VM portal main blade)

 As described above, AML SDK [installation](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/install?view=azure-ml-py) on the Windows or Linux orchestration machine is not used here.
-Instead the AML SDK is used directly in a docker container running a [transparently built](https://github.com/georgeAccnt-GH/PowerAIWithDocker/blob/master/amlsdk/docker_history/dockerfile_aml-sdk_docker_image_sdk.v.1.0.17) docker [image](https://hub.docker.com/r/georgedockeraccount/aml-sdk_docker_image/tags).
+Instead the AML SDK is used directly in a docker container running a [transparently built](https://github.com/georgeAccnt-GH/PowerAIWithDocker/blob/master/amlsdk/docker_history/) docker [image](https://hub.docker.com/r/georgedockeraccount/aml-sdk_docker_image/tags) e.g. __georgedockeraccount/aml-sdk_docker_imageazcli:sdk.v1.0.33__ .

-## Setup
+### Setup and Deployment Steps

+(see also the project makefile for similar instructions on how to run the notebooks in conda environments only or in docker containers)
 Use orchestration machine:
 1. Clone this repo
 2. `cd` into the repo directory.